-A neighbouring country of Nepal, in Tibet and Bhutan, visitors are only allowed to enter the country with a complete travel package.
+A neighboring country of Nepal, Tibet, and Bhutan, visitors are only allowed to enter the country with a complete travel package.
 Unlike in Nepal, the tourist could come to visit the country with no plan in advance.
-A lot of hiking route in Nepal Himalayas, hiker, actually can hike without even a Guide.
+A lot of hiking routes in Nepal Himalayas, hiker, actually can hike without even a Guide.
+Trekking In Nepal Without A Guide can be fun.
 However, in a particular area, it is mandatory to hire a Guide.
-The region is widely known as a restricted area trekking
+The region is widely known as a restricted area trekking.
+In order to preserve the beauty and culture of the place, the government of Nepal only allows tourists to visit those places after completing specific paper works.
+Generally speaking, if the border between Nepal and China Tibet is an open wall, visitors are required to hire a guide to visit those places.

 Death and Missing Hikers